MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

     > [!div class=mx-imgBorder]
     > ![Settings](media/settings-icon.png "Settings")
 3. Select **Anyone with the link can respond**.
 When you select this option, respondents are not required to sign in with their credentials.
-4. Optionally, you can select one or both the following options:
+4. Optionally, you can select one or both of the following options:
     - **Record name**: Respondent's name is recorded.
 This option works only if a [personalized survey link](#work-with-personalized-links) is generated.
     - **One response per person**: A respondent can submit only one response.
 This option is enabled only when **Record name** is selected and works only if a [personalized survey link](#work-with-personalized-links) is generated.